luapower/luapower.github.io/get-involved.md

 ### The Docs

-To appear on the website, docs should start with a yaml header:
+In order to appear on the website, docs should start with a yaml header:

 	---
 	project: spheroboom